 Physical contact is often part of social interaction and is a requirement for tying with a partner.
 Approaches to and experiences of touch can be influenced by personal, contextual, social, and cultural factors.
 We spend a great deal of time in our classes teaching how to think about touch and how to recognize and respond to the impact our touch has on others.
-Because rope play often involves intimate situations where feelings around touch may be heightened, we request that you follow specific guidelines and practices for physically interacting with others at our events.
+Because our classes often involve situations where feelings around touch may be heightened, we request that you follow specific guidelines and practices for physically interacting with others at our events.

 First, take steps to confirm that the scope and quality of your touch is understood and anticipated.
 The scope of your touch means how much and where on the body you will touch.
 The quality refers to the effect of and intention behind your touch.
 Rough, gentle, distant, friendly, and intimate are all examples of qualities of touch.
 Some common forms of touch in society, such as a handshake, have a generally expected scope and quality that determines the bounds of what is socially appropriate.
 Other forms of touch do not carry this kind of expectation and may require more explicit discussion or clarification about scope and quality.

 Second, keep in mind that someone else’s experience or interpretation of your touch may be different than what you intend.
 If you wish to touch others at our events, consider how your touch might make them feel before you act.
 Do not touch people in ways that you believe will be unexpected or unwanted.
 If you are unsure, it is better to ask first.
 If you don’t know someone, we ask that you request explicit verbal permission prior to touching them.